60 years after it first debuted, travelers still rely on the U.S. Interstate Highway System to get from point A to point B.

 The U.S. Interstate Highway System currently spans 47,856 miles, with roadways running through all 48 contiguous states as well as Alaska, Hawaii, and Puerto Rico, according to The Office of Highway Policy Information.
 The highway system services an impressive 25% of all vehicle travel in the United States, according to a report by national transportation research group TRIP.

 Major routes along the interstate system are assigned even or odd numbers corresponding to their cardinal direction.
 Routes that run north to south are assigned odd numbers, while routes running east or west have even numbers.
-The longest interstate route is Interstate 90, which spans 3,021 miles from Boston, Massachusetts to Seattle, Washington.
+The longest interstate route is Interstate 90, which spans 3,021 miles from Boston to Seattle.

 The Interstate Today